baozh/shmutil/README.md

 # shmutil
-some utility of shared memory.
+some utilities of shared memory.